ropensci/nodbi/README.md

 src <- src_sqlite()
 src <- src_duckdb()
 #
-# parts of the example do not
+# parts of the example do not yet work with
-# yet work these, see *notes*
+# these database backends, see *notes* below
 src <- src_elastic()
 src <- src_couchdb()

 # load data (here data frame, alternatively list or JSON)
-# into the container "my_container" specified in the "key" parameter
+# into the container "my_container" specified in "key" parameter
 docdb_create(src, key = "my_container", value = mtcars)
 # [1] 32